Elegant farmhouse is the centerpiece of a wonderful country estate

 The main, “good morning” staircase (there are back, “breakfast stairs,” too) is a wonderful feature.
 There are four fireplaces: two in the upstairs front bedrooms; and one in the dining room and in the front parlor, each with wood stove.
 The carpeted master suite has the east wing to itself, and comes with a daylight walk-in closet and a dressing room that introduces the bright, fresh bathroom.

 The Home of the Week is produced by the Marketing Department of the Maine Sunday Telegram.
 Photos by David Murray.
-Send feature home suggestions to [email protected]
+Send feature home suggestions to [email protected].